Fee variations

 Read more of: Why do audit firms use the same auditing standards as the private sector on public bodies?

-Fees for new recurring audit requirements are only consolidated into the scale fee once we have sufficiently reliable information of the ongoing audit work needed.
-The audit work for ISA (UK) 315 (risks of material misstatement) and linked work on ISA (UK) 240 (fraud) has been included in the 2024/25 scale fees, but we process […]
+Fees for new recurring audit requirements are only consolidated into the scale fee once we have sufficiently reliable information on the level of ongoing audit work needed.
+The audit work for ISA (UK) 315 (risks of material misstatement) and linked work on ISA (UK) 240 (fraud) has been included in the 2024/25 scale fees, but […]

 Read more of: Why is there an additional fee for ISA (UK) 315 (2022/23 and 2023/24 audits only)?

-Work on VFM arrangements comprises two elements: The VFM arrangements commentary fee variation in the statement may be higher than determined for other audit years.
-This is due to the fee variation also including the scale fee element for core VFM work.
-The only fees for these bodies are the VFM arrangements related fees and […]
+Work on VFM arrangements comprises two elements: The VFM arrangements commentary fee variation in the statement may be higher than determined for other audit years because it includes the scale fee element for core VFM work.
+For bodies where the auditor has only completed the VFM arrangements work and the work to issue a disclaimer […]

 Read more of: Why is the additional fee for the VFM arrangements commentary higher than in previous years?

-The proximity of the backstop dates for the up to 2022/23 and 2023/24 audits means that we will receive fee variation proposals for over 700 audits in a short period.
-We expect it will take us several months to process them and we are working to ensure we do so thoroughly, effectively and efficiently.
-The […]
+The proximity of the backstop dates for the up to 2022/23 and 2023/24 audits means that we are receiving fee variation proposals for over 700 audits in a short period.
+We expect it will take us several months to process all fee variations and we are working to ensure we do so thoroughly, effectively and […]

 Read more of: Why is PSAA issuing interim fee variation statements which do not cover all relevant years?